 Apply to vary your club premises certificate

-Please read the guidance notes before applying.
+Please read the guidance notes [PDF 198KB] before applying.
 This gives information about the application procedure including requirements for submitting plans if the layout is to be changed, advertising the application, the requirement to serve the application on each of the responsible authorities and the fees.

 Or download and complete the club premises certificate variation application form [PDF 159KB].